diek/Like-Counter/README.md

 ## Description

-A problem given to me while interviewing
+A problem given to me while interviewing for [Lights On Software](https://lightsonsoftware.com/)

 ## Getting Started